open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/connectors/dashboard/microstrategy/yaml.md

 {% codeInfo srNumber=1 %}

-- **Username**: Username to connect to Mstr, e.g., user@organization.com.
-This user should have access to relevant dashboards and charts in Mstr to fetch the metadata.
+- **Username**: Username to connect to MicroStrategy, e.g., user@organization.com.
+This user should have access to relevant dashboards and charts in MicroStrategy to fetch the metadata.

 {% /codeInfo %}

 {% codeInfo srNumber=2 %}

-- **Password**: Password of the user account to connect with Mstr.
+- **Password**: Password of the user account to connect with MicroStrategy.

 {% /codeInfo %}

 {% codeInfo srNumber=3 %}

-- **Host Port**: This parameter specifies the host and port of the Mstr instance.
+- **Host Port**: This parameter specifies the host and port of the MicroStrategy instance.
 This should be specified as a URI string in the format http://hostname:port or https://hostname:port.

 For example, you might set it to https://org.mstr.com:3000.